snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md

 # Snowplow Fractribution Package

+**The package source code can be found in the [snowplow/dbt-snowplow-fractribution repo](https://github.com/snowplow/dbt-snowplow-fractribution), and the docs for the [macro design are here](https://snowplow.github.io/dbt-snowplow-fractribution/#/overview/snowplow_fractribution).**

 ## Overview

 Snowplow Fractribution is a marketing attribution model for dbt.
 The name itself comes from `Fractional attribution`, which allows you to attribute the value of a conversion to one or more channels depending on the conversion pathway.
-As a result, it becomes possible to determine the revenue per channel, as well as ROAS once you have cost data for each marketing channel.
+As a result, it becomes possible to determine the revenue per channel, as well as ROAS (the amount of revenue that is earned for every dollar spent on advertising) once you have cost data for each marketing channel.

 This package consists of a series of dbt models that produce the following tables:

-- **snowplow_fractribution_channel_counts**: Number of sessions grouped by channel, campaign, source and medium.
+- **snowplow_fractribution_channel_counts**: Number of sessions grouped by channel, campaign, source and medium
-- **snowplow_fractribution_channel_spend**: Spend on each channel, used in ROAS calculations.
+- **snowplow_fractribution_channel_spend**: Spend on each channel, used in ROAS calculations
-- **snowplow_fractribution_conversions_by_customer_id**: Conversion revenue for each conversion, along with the associated customerid.
+- **snowplow_fractribution_conversions_by_customer_id**: Conversion revenue for each conversion, along with the associated customerid
-- **snowplow_fractribution_path_summary**: Summary of different path combinations and associated conversion/non-conversions.
+- **snowplow_fractribution_path_summary**: Summary of different path combinations and associated conversion/non-conversions
-- **snowplow_fractribution_paths_to_conversion**: Path combinations leading to conversion.
+- **snowplow_fractribution_paths_to_conversion**: Path combinations leading to conversion
-- **snowplow_fractribution_paths_to_non_conversion**: Path combinations leading to non-conversion.
+- **snowplow_fractribution_paths_to_non_conversion**: Path combinations leading to non-conversion
-- **snowplow_fractribution_sessions_by_customer_id**: Channel information by session timestamp, where an event timestamp is considered as the session start.
+- **snowplow_fractribution_sessions_by_customer_id**: Channel information by session timestamp, where an event timestamp is considered as the session start

 Once the models are generated, the next step is to run a python script which is included in the package to run the fractribution calculations.
-### Differences to Fractribution

-There are some changes from the [original](https://github.com/google/fractribution) Fractribution code that have been noted below.

-- Temporary UDFs have been converted to persistent / permanent UDFs
-- Some temporary tables converted to permanent tables
-- Users without a user_id are treated as 'anonymous' ('f') users and the domain_userid is used to identify these sessions
-- Users with a user_id are treated as identified ('u') users
-- Templating is now run almost entirely within dbt rather than the custom SQL / Jinja templating in the original Fractribution project
-- Channel changes and contributions within a session can be considered using the `consider_intrasession_channels` variable.
+In the [Quick Start](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/index.md) section you will find a detailed step-by-step guide on how to operate the package as a whole.

 ### Intrasession Channels